Accessibility Module

 Accessibility Checks Configured for Content Editors

-The "William & Mary" domain in Acquia Web Governance has been configured to ignore most issues that would require access to the page templates or source code to remediate, keeping it focused on content issues considered actionable by our Cascade editors.
+The accessibility checks in Acquia Web Governance for "William & Mary" and the school domains have been configured to ignore most issues that would require access to the page templates or source code to remediate.
+This keeps the checks focused primarily on content issues considered actionable by our Cascade editors.
 As a result, accessibility compliance scores are skewed higher than the posted industry averages on the Accessibility Summary view.

 Issues to Fix (Levels A and AA Required)